 Each member should monitor and conduct an annual review of the effectiveness of their ISSPs, which review may include penetration testing of the firm’s systems, and make adjustments as appropriate.

-Also, the Proposed Guidance recognizes NFA member firms may be part of a larger holding company structure sharing common information systems security personnel, resources, systems, and infrastructure.
+Also, the Cybersecurity Guidance recognizes NFA member firms may be part of a larger holding company structure sharing common information systems security personnel, resources, systems, and infrastructure.
 The top-level company in the holding company structure may be in the best position to evaluate the risks associated with the use of information technology systems, as privacy and security safeguards in these circumstances are often adopted and implemented organization‑wide.
 Therefore, to the extent a member firm is part of a holding company that has adopted and implemented privacy and security safeguards organization-wide, the member firm can meet its supervisory responsibilities to address the risks associated with information systems through its participation in a consolidated entity ISSP.
-If a member firm is participating in a consolidated entity ISSP, the member firm will continue to have an obligation to make sure that all written policies and procedures relating to the program are appropriate to its information security risks, are maintained in a readable and accessible manner, and can be produced upon request to NFA and the CFTC.
+If a member firm is participating in a consolidated entity ISSP, the member firm will continue to have an obligation to ensure that all written policies and procedures relating to the program are appropriate to its information security risks, are maintained in a readable and accessible manner, and can be produced upon request to NFA and the CFTC.

 Security and Risk Assessment